John Alton: Book

 Alton wrote Painting with Light (1949), one of the first books written by a working studio cinematographer.
 The book put forth several controversial theories for the day, such as depth is created by placing the brightest object in the scene furthest from the camera, and that studio lighting must always simulate natural light in texture and direction.
 It addresses both conventional and unconventional methods of studio motion-picture lighting.
 Despite the vast technical advances achieved within the motion picture industry much of the content is still pertinent.
 Painting with Light (1949) contains essential reading for any budding filmmaker with detailed information and ideas for lighting several difficult interior and exterior setups and situations.
 The table of contents includes chapters such as "Mystery Lighting", "Special Illumination", and "Visual Symphony".

 Personal life

 After quitting the movie industry, Alton and his wife Rozalia kept out of the public eye and traveled the world until the early 1980s living in Europe, South America, South Africa and Asia.
 They met while he was in Argentina and were married for 55 years until her death.
 In 1986, he married Billie, who died in the early 1990s.
+He stepped back into the public eye in 1993, answering questions and attending screenings at film festivals such as the Telluride Film Festival.

+Death

+John Alton died June 2, 1996 in Santa Monica, California.
+He was 94.